Are You Over or Under-Protecting Your Grants Data? 5 Ways to Balance Transparency and Data Protection in Sensitive Contexts

 - Assess the risks of sharing data: Answering these questions requires careful consideration of the consequences if information about certain grants is made public, particularly for grantees’ security.
 As noted at the PEAK session, in assessing risks funders should not only consider possible negative actions by government actors, but also by actors like militant groups or even a grantee’s community or family.
 It is also important to recognize that risks can change over time, which is why it is so critical that funders understand what will happen with the data they share; if circumstances change, they need to know who should be notified so that newly sensitive data can be removed.

 - Get grantees’ input: Minimizing harm to grantees is of utmost importance to funders.
 And yet grantees usually have little or no input on decisions about what information is shared about them.
 Some funders do explicitly ask for grantees’ consent to share information, sometimes at multiple points along the grant process.
 This could take the form of an opt-in box included as part of the grant agreement process, for example.
-At a minimum, grantees should understand where and how data about the grant will be used.
+At a minimum, grantees should understand where and how data about the grant will be used so they know your are protecting your grants data.

 - Calibrate what is shared based on the level of risk: Depending on the outcomes of their risk assessment (and grantees’ input), a funder may determine that it’s inadvisable to share any details about certain grants.
 In these cases, funders may opt not to include those grants in their reporting at all, or to only report on them at an aggregate level (e.g., $2 million in grants to region or country X).
 In situations where it is possible to acknowledge a grant, funders can take steps to protect a grantee, such as: anonymizing the name of the grantee; providing limited information on the grantee’s location (e.g., country only); and/or redacting or eliminating a grant description (note: from our experience processing data, it is easy to overlook sensitive information in grant descriptions!).